vsoch/vsoch.github.io/_posts/2020/2020-05-17-space-of-thoughts.md

 ## Forethoughts

 A forethought then, would actually come before the first thought, because it happens at index 0, before the first thought.
 But could one argue that makes it an empty thought?
-Surely not, because an index of 0 does not imply emptiness, but rather precendence.
+Surely not, because an index of 0 does not imply emptiness, but rather precedence.
 But what would a forethought to a first thought be, a reconsideration?
 Does a forethought to a first thought imply replacement - that you previously had a first thought, and swiped it for another one?
 And then where does that original first thought go, does he also become lost in thoughts?

 ## Negative Thoughts